typestack/typedi/docs/typescript/01-getting-started.md

 # Getting Started

+TypeDI is a [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection) library for TypeScript and JavaScript.

 ## Installation

 > Note: This installation guide is for usage with TypeScript, if you wish to use TypeDI without Typescript